 Probably the most frequent factor that can change how long a session will take is the number of looks one is after.
-If you’re not familiar with what a “look” is referring to, this is simply an outfit change or hair / makeup change during your session – those things that can change how you look in a photo.
+If you are not familiar with what a “look” is referring to, this is simply an outfit change or hair / makeup change during your session.
+It is those things that can change how you look in a photo.
 So, the background is also in play.

-For entrepreneurs, corporate and similar executives, a look is often just going with a suit jacket or without, or with a tie and without.
+For entrepreneurs, corporate executives, and similar businesspersons, a look change is often just going with a suit jacket or without, or with a tie and without.
 In many cases, there might be a subtle change to the background lighting but, often these changes are also just a few minutes per look.

 Are You Having Hair or Makeup Done?

 Often, you will have your hair and makeup done before arriving at the studio.
-If you’ll have hair and makeup done at the photographer’s studio, with your own makeup artist, it’s likely you’ll pay for the studio time to do so.
+If you will have hair and makeup done at the photographer’s studio, with your own makeup artist, it is likely you will pay for the studio time to do so.

 Outdoors or Studio Headshots?

 Having headshots done in a studio is often the most efficient – and arguably provides the best results too.
 This is because a photographer will have every tool at their disposal right in front of them, in addition to being able to control lighting instead of being at the mercy of where the sun might be.
-But again, how many looks you’re after will make your session time vary.
+But again, how many looks you are after will make your session time vary.

-Some people just prefer natural light headshots, and this will likely take a bit more time.
+Some people just prefer natural light headshots, and this will usually require more planning.
 The time of day you schedule a natural light session may have an impact too.
 This is because where the sun is may impact ideal locations to shoot, making some location more or less available.
 Also, you might schedule on a bad day where it rains, or some other bad weather impacts the shoot.

 How Long Does It Take to Get Finished Headshots?

 In scenarios that take longer or add quality value, this is often because retouch work will be done.
 This is usually well worth waiting for.
-A photographer may setup a gallery or provide some sort of previews to the images.
+A photographer may setup an online proof gallery or provide some sort of previews to the images.
 Then you might select a set number for retouching.

-Once you made selections your photographer may do favorable retouching that can include removing some fly-away hair, some acne or a temporary scratch you got from your cat.
+Once you made selections your photographer may do favorable retouching that can include removing some fly-away hair, some acne, or a temporary scratch you got from your cat.
 Or perhaps some lint on your shirt or some red eye can be corrected.
 It usually seems common a photographers will not alter the essence of your look without you asking for it.
 But you should always clarify this.
 For example, this might be something like straightening a crooked nose.
-Be sure to ask your photographer about their turnaround time if they include retouching.